apux/apux.github.io/source/2015-04-13-directory-structure-conventions-in-rspec-and-minitest.markdown

 end
 ```

-The first thing I'd like to point out is that in Minitest it is mandatory to require the Minitest library, specifically, the `minitest/autorun`, which provides everything we need to execute the test (e.g. the assertions methods).
+The first thing I'd like to point out is that in Minitest it is mandatory to require the Minitest library, specifically `minitest/autorun`, which provides everything we need to execute the test (e.g. the assertions methods).
 Note that I'm using the _spec_ syntax here, but it is also possible to use the classic syntax for Minitest.

 Now, we don't have a `minitest` command to run, as we had with RSpec.
 Minitest is a very basic (but very powerful) testing framework.
-One of its strengths is that it is not a DSL (like RSpec), but simple Ruby.
-So, in order to execute our test, we need to run just ruby.
+One of its strengths is that it is not a DSL (like RSpec), but simple Ruby (although our syntax uses the DLS style).
+Anyway, in order to execute our test, we need to run just ruby.

 ```
 [fizz_buzz_minitest]$ ruby test/fizz_buzz_test.rb